JFossey/virgosoft-trade-forge/docs/usage.md

 ## Tips for Testing

 1. **Use Multiple Accounts** - Login with different test accounts in separate browsers to simulate real trading
+   - User 1 has smaller balance, good for testing insufficient funds
+   - User 2 has medium balance, good for typical trading
+   - User 3 has large balance, good for high-volume testing
 2. **Try Different Prices** - Create orders at various price points to test matching logic
 3. **Watch Real-Time Updates** - Keep multiple windows open to see instant updates
 4. **Test Order Cancellation** - Cancel orders and verify funds are released correctly
 5. **Check Balance Safety** - Try to place orders exceeding your balance to test validation

+---

+## Example Trading Scenario

+To see order matching in action:

+1. **Login as User 1** (`user1@example.com`)
+   - Create a BUY order: 1 BTC at $50,000

+2. **Login as User 2** (`user2@example.com`) in another browser
+   - Create a SELL order: 1 BTC at $50,000 or less

+3. **Watch both accounts** - The orders will match immediately and both users will see:
+   - Updated balances
+   - Order status changed to "Filled"
+   - Real-time notification of the match

 ---